MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### How many courses and lessons can I upload on the platform?

-Microsoft community training does not set any numeric limits.
+Community Training does not set any numeric limits.
 Customers can have any number of courses and lessons as required.

 ### How to 'Add Tags' after a course is published?